pcarbo/dotfiles/README.md

 # dotfiles

-Files for setting up computing environment on my MacBook and compute clusters
+Files for setting up shell environment on my MacBook and the compute clusters I regularly use.